EARLY HISTORY OF SINGAPORE: LEGENDS, ARCHAEOLOGY AND 14TH CENTURY TRADE

 In the early 19th century, Singapore was an up and coming trading post along the Malacca Straits, and Britain realised the need for a port of call in the region.
 British traders needed a strategic venue to refresh and protect the merchant fleet of the growing empire, as well as forestall any advance made by the Dutch in the region.

-From these posts at Penang and Bencoolen, the British began in 1795 to occupy the Dutch possessions placed temporarily in their care by the Kew Letters, including Malacca and Java.
+From their posts at Penang and Bencoolen, the British began in 1795 to occupy the Dutch possessions placed temporarily in their care by the Kew Letters, including Malacca and Java.
 After war in Europe ended in 1814, however, the British agreed to return Java and Malacca to the Dutch.
 By 1818 the Dutch had returned to the East Indies and had reimposed their restrictive trade policies.
 In that same year, the Dutch negotiated a treaty with the Bugis-controlled sultan of Johore granting them permission to station a garrison at Riau, thereby giving them control over the main passage through the Strait of Malacca.
 British trading ships were heavily taxed at Dutch ports and suffered harassment by the Dutch navy.
 Meanwhile, the British government and the British East India Company officials in London, who were concerned with maintaining peace with the Dutch, consolidating British control in India, and reducing their commitments in the East Indies, considered relinquishing Bencoolen and perhaps Penang to the Dutch in exchange for Dutch territories in India.

-Image Sources:
+Image Sources: Wikimedia Commons

 Text Sources: New York Times, Washington Post, Los Angeles Times, Times of London, Lonely Planet Guides, Library of Congress, Singapore Tourism Board, Compton’s Encyclopedia, The Guardian, National Geographic, Smithsonian magazine, The New Yorker, Time, Newsweek, Reuters, AP, AFP, Wall Street Journal, The Atlantic Monthly, The Economist, Foreign Policy, Wikipedia, BBC, CNN, and various books, websites and other publications.

-Last updated June 2015
+Last updated January 2026

 This site contains copyrighted material the use of which has not always been authorized by the copyright owner.
 Such material is made available in an effort to advance understanding of country or topic discussed in the article.
 This constitutes 'fair use' of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond 'fair use', you must obtain permission from the copyright owner.
 If you are the copyright owner and would like this content removed from factsanddetails.com, please contact me.